Written by

 To be fair, the two of you were also...you know.

 Yes, through his cheating and efforts to cut her out, Bradley did alienate Larissa, pushing her into a situation where she was emotionally vulnerable.
-We happened to build a strong connection together and one thing led to another.
+I was the one person actually looking out for her.
+Things developed from there.
 I'm sure the courts won't fault her much for that, given his own history.

-Even if we don't like what he's doing, we still have to tell him what we saw.
+Even if we don't like what he's doing, you know we can't ethically withhold this information from our client.

 Bradley lounges beside the pool with Rebecca snuggled up next to him, her leg over his.
 He answers his ringing phone.